YazanAesmael/EchoVerse/README.md

 ## 🏗️ Architectural Overview

-This project is built on a feature-based, multi-module clean architecture.
+This project is MultiPlatform built on a feature-based, multi-module clean architecture.
 This ensures high cohesion, low coupling, and makes the codebase easy to maintain and scale.

-EchoVerse/
-├── 📁 androidApp/ # Thin Android application launcher
-├── 📁 iosApp/ # Thin iOS application launcher
-│
-├── 📁 feature/
-│ └── 📁 home/ # Contains the complete Home/Chat/CreateEcho UI and logic
-│
-└── 📁 core/
-├── 📁 ai/ # Koog agent implementations (The "AI Engine") ├── 📁 data/ # Repository implementations, SQLDelight database
-├── 📁 domain/ # Pure Kotlin business logic (Entities, Interfaces, Use Cases) └── 📁 ui/ # Shared Compose UI components & EchoVerseTheme

 ## 🛠️ Tech Stack & Key Libraries